For his post, he edited the LCC image to create something which looked considerably more Dutch.

 "Road space" is such a woolly term.
 The LCC has worded it like this to be attractive to your mum/gran/son who sees the pretty picture of a segregated cycle track, whilst suggesting a simply more blue paint to appease the lycra warriers who want to keep the right to cycle at 20mph in A-roads round central London.
 I really don't know what I'm voting for here.
 The title "Going Dutch" should by principally about segregation.
 Please LCC don't shy away from this word.
 He goes on to say: We need roads that my mum/gran/son will be drawn to cycle in.
 The ONLY way to avoid the BATTLE on the roads is to be segregated, like in Holland.
 NO to blue paint.
 NO to wide roads.
 YES to physical barriers protecting cyclists along main roads.

-He didn't say so specifically, but I'm pretty sure that writer was not asking for more ASLs.
+He didn't say so specifically, but I'm pretty sure that writer was not asking for more ASLs, and it's quite clear that he was not asking for on-road cycle-lanes.

 In the last few weeks, the staff of the London Cycling Campaign, several of whom have publishing, marketing and fund-raising backgrounds, have done a good job of what they do well.
 They've produced a lot of text, achieved a lot of press for their campaign, and boosted membership of the organisation.
 While it looks great, what has been produced is a bit hollow.
 They still don't really seem to understand either how Dutch infrastructure is designed and works, or what "Going Dutch" meant to the people who voted for that option and who pay their salaries.

-Instead of asking for what its members asked for. i.e. replication of Dutch conditions for cycling on London's roads, the LCC continues to promote less than ideal solutions, such as (but not limited to) Advanced Stop Lines (Bike Boxes).
+Instead of asking for what its members asked for. i.e. replication of Dutch conditions for cycling on London's roads, the LCC continues to promote less than ideal solutions, such as (but not limited to) Advanced Stop Lines (Bike Boxes) and on-road lanes.
 Woolly terms like "clear space" continue to appear in LCC literature and there is a lack of ambition for real change.

 Rather than designing for the 8-80 age range, so that all Londoners could cycle just as all types of Dutch people cycle, the LCC is still designing for the 18-38 age range who are least concerned about subjective safety.
 With their current ambitions, a more accurate name for LCC's 2012 theme could well be "Love London, Go slight_head_start_at_the_ASL".